romi/librcom/README.md

 $ bin/rcom-registry
 ```

-In another shell, start the remote monster server:
+In another shell, start the remote monster server that we discussed
+above:

 ```bash
 $ bin/monster_server